mattclarke/elixir_epics/README.md

 ## Possible improvements
 - Cached values need to only be updated when value changes.
 - Separate the monitor code into a separate testable module.
-- How to delete monitors.
+- How to remove monitors via code.
 - The schema is hard-coded.
 - Use ETS just for experience of using it.